Mail Your Pot Instead Of Rolling Dirty

 By Barry Cooper

-One of the most unsafe things a person can do is to travel with pot because of the ever increasing and ridiculous numbers of highway interdiction teams in the U.S. It’s more likely you will be busted by a highway interdiction officer than getting busted purchasing small amounts for personal use.
+Driving with more pot then you can eat is one of the most unsafe things a person can do because of the ridiculous number of traffic/drug cops roaming the U.S. highways.
+It’s much safer to mail your pot or make a score upon arrival.
+You are more likely to be busted by a highway interdiction officer than being busted for mailing pot or purchasing small amounts of marijuana for personal use.

 Purchasing marijuana after you arrive is safer especially when purchasing small amounts.
 Citizens often get busted selling large quantities of marijuana during ”reversal” stings where police pose as drug dealers to lure in large sums of cash but this does not hold true to purchasers of small amounts of marijuana.
 Purchasing small amounts of pot requires very little money so law enforcement is not interested in reverse stinging for small sums of cash.